-The Civil War and its aftermath were difficult years for Hampden-
+The Civil War and its aftermath were difficult years for Hampden-Sydney.

-Sydney.
 The longest-tenured of its presidents, J. M. P. Atkinson, served from before the War through Reconstruction (1857-1883).
 He performed the remarkable feat of keeping the College open and solvent, while upholding academic standards.

 Once again, at the outset of war the student body organized a company.
-These men, officially mustered as Company G, 20th Virginia Regiment, "The Hampden-Sidney Boys," saw action in Rich Mountain in West Virginia (July 9-11, 1861), were captured, and were paroled by General George B. McClellan on the condition

-Algernon Sydney (top) John Hampden (above) that they return to their studies.
+These men, officially mustered as Company G, 20th Virginia Regiment, "The Hampden-Sidney Boys," saw action in Rich Mountain in West Virginia (July 9-11, 1861), were captured, and were paroled by General George B. McClellan on the condition that they return to their studies.
 The College did not close during the Civil War.